 You sit in bewilderment wondering what you have done wrong.

-In the Washington, DC Metropolitan area, the going rate for Professional Nannies can range from $15 – 20+/hr (many start at $18/hr).
+In Metropolitan areaa, the going rate for Professional Nannies can range from $18 – 22+/hr (you may find some start at $15/hr).
 The cost of living is high, and Nannies deserve a living wage.
 This is also their professional career and they rely on the income to provide for their families and take care of their basic needs.

 Many times the word Nanny and Babysitter are used interchangeably.
 However, there is a difference.